Multiple charge transfer driven complex reaction dynamics: covalent bonding meets van der Waals interactions: Experimental Results and Discussion

 \subsection{Single Charge Transfer Pathways}

-To elucidate the mechanisms by which an electron is transferred across the dimer, we analyze the kinetic energy release (KER) spectra of the ionic fragments.
-Figure~\ref{fig3}(a) shows the measured KER distribution for the N$_2^{+}$ + Ar$^{+}$ channel associated with the SCT process, featuring a dominant peak at about 4.7~eV and a weaker peak at around 3.5~eV.
-In weakly bound systems, the KER resulting from a Coulomb explosion can be approximated by the Coulomb potential of two point-like charges that are located at a given internuclear distance $R$.
-Accordingly, within this approximation it is possible to extract internuclear distances from the measured KER.
-A KER of 3.5~eV corresponds to R~=~\SI{4.11}{\angstrom}, consistent with the equilibrium distance of R~=~\SI{3.88}{\angstrom} \cite{10.1063/1.4871205}.

-By contrast, the 4.7~eV peak corresponds to R~=~\SI{3.06}{\angstrom}, where N$_2$Ar$^{2+}$ ions produced via Auger decay occupy an attractive region of the PES and SCT occurs at an internuclear distance significantly shorter (by \SI{0.82}{\angstrom}) than equilibrium \cite{PhysRevA.104.042802}.
-This finding indicates that the CT proceeds on a timescale comparable to, or slower than, the vibrational motion of the cluster, consistent with the relatively large separation between constituents.
-Moreover, the N$_2^{+}$ fragment in the N$_2^{+}$ + Ar$^{+}$ channel can reside in a dissociative state, yielding the N$^{+}$ + Ar$^{+}$ + N channel.
-Figure~\ref{fig3}(b) presents the corresponding KER distribution of the N$^{+}$ and Ar$^{+}$ fragments, which exhibits two peaks at 4.5~eV and 2.4~eV.
-The higher-energy peak reflects direct fragmentation of N$_2^+$ following SCT, where essentially the entire Coulomb potential is shared between N$^+$ and Ar$^+$, while the neutral N atom carries negligible kinetic energy.
-The resulting total KER closely matches the main peak in Fig.~\ref{fig3}(a).
-In contrast, the lower-energy peak arises when N$_2^+$ is at first repelled by the Ar$^+$ as an intact entity and subsequently dissociates, with the neutral N atom removing about half the energy initially carried by N$_2^+$.
-This redistribution produces a smaller KER with a broader width.
+To elucidate the SCT mechanisms, we analyzed the kinetic energy release (KER) spectra of the ionic fragments.
+For the N$_2^{+}$ + Ar$^{+}$ channel [Ar site ionization, Fig.~\ref{fig3}(a)], the KER distribution features a dominant peak at 4.7~eV and a weaker peak at 3.5~eV.
+Using the point-charge Coulomb approximation, a KER of 3.5~eV corresponds to an internuclear distance R~=~\SI{4.11}{\angstrom}, consistent with the equilibrium distance of R~=~\SI{3.88}{\angstrom} \cite{10.1063/1.4871205}.
+The 4.7~eV peak corresponds to R~=~\SI{3.06}{\angstrom}, indicating that N$_2$Ar$^{2+}$ ions are produced in an attractive region of the PES, and SCT occurs at a significantly shorter distance \cite{PhysRevA.104.042802}.
+This suggests the CT timescale is comparable to, or slower than, the cluster's vibrational motion.
+The N$_2^{+}$ fragment can also be in a dissociative state, yielding the N$^{+}$ + Ar$^{+}$ + N channel.
+The corresponding KER distribution [Fig.~\ref{fig3}(b)] exhibits peaks at 4.5~eV and 2.4~eV.
+The higher-energy peak reflects direct N$_2^+$ fragmentation following SCT, where the total KER closely matches the main N$_2^+$ + Ar$^+$ peak.
+The lower-energy, broader peak arises when N$_2^+$ is repelled by Ar$^+$ before dissociation, and the neutral N atom carries away part of the energy.